 NAME OPERATION OPERAND

 A symbol ERSQZ Not used

-(optional) MODWO (ignored)
+(optional) (ignored)

-A symbol (optional) NORX3 Not used (ignored)
+A symbol NORX3 Not used

+(optional) (ignored)

 The Error Squeeze instruction, (ERSQZ) can be used with the SQUEZ instruction.
 It forces CAL/32 to continue squeezing even after assembly errors are detected.